padraic-padraic/ucl-latex-thesis-templates/README.md

 - Turn-off paragraph indentation
 - Default to numeric citation style

-Rather than modify the class, these changes are made as additions in `preamble/MainPackages.tex` and `Main.tex`.
+These changes are implemented in `preamble/MainPackages.tex` and `Main.tex`.
+We make one small change to `ucl_thesis.cls`, which is to set the page-style for chapters as `plain`.
+This is consistent with most LaTeX classes.

 ## Usage